Enlighten Your Research @ EaP 2017: Combining Science with Technology

 - Guidance on open data and open science with OpenAIRE

-Selected proposals for the EYR@EaP 2017 programme will get one free participation at this year’s Eastern Partnership E-infrastructure Conference, EaPEC2017, in Minsk, Belarus on 27-28 September, organised by EaPConnect.
-They will be able to present their research project at this Conference.
+Selected proposals for the EYR@EaP 2017 programme received one free participation at this year’s Eastern Partnership E-infrastructure Conference, EaPEC2017, in Minsk, Belarus on 27-28 September, organised by EaPConnect.
+They presented their research project at this conference.

 Who were we looking for?